Welcome to the University of St. Thomas!

 Employees are eligible for unpaid leave of up to 16 hours per year to attend a child's school activities, including attendance at or monitoring of child care, pre kindergarten conferences or activities, or musical and sporting events, if the conference or classroom activity cannot be scheduled during non-working hours.
 The employee must notify the supervisor prior to taking time off.
-The employee may use accumulated vacation or PLT for this time.
+The employee may use available vacation or PLT for this time.

 There are some situations when an employee may feel it is necessary to be away from work for an extended period of time.
 Before an employee can request an unpaid leave of absence all available paid leave time (such as vacation, PLT, floating holiday, disability, and family emergency/parental leave) must be depleted.

 Except in situations where there is a clear, urgent emergency, requests for unpaid leave should be made in writing to the employee’s supervisor at least 30 days prior to the expected start of the leave.

 The final decision concerning the request will be made by the department head in conjunction with the Vice President for the area and the appropriate person(s) in the Department of Human Resources.

 During an unpaid leave of absence that is shorter than 2 months, the employee will be required to pay the employee cost of his/her benefits.
 The balance of the fringe benefits will be continued by the university.
 For unpaid leaves that are longer than 2 months, COBRA is triggered.
 The employee will be required to pay for the full cost of any fringe benefits they would like to continue during the leave, effective the first day of the month following the start of the leave.